 Format 4 =Policy Orientated Summary Report (hard copy + web-based) with EEA delivering supporting reports & WWW material and actively negotiating contents of www-material produced by other key bodies (C3S, JRC...).
 This is the most innovative approach with a combination of a radical reallocation of resources and the production of diverse material.
 The task of producing the CCIVA report becomes an ‘umbrella task’ that delivers a policy-oriented summary report as in Option 3, but differs from Option 3 by also guiding actively the production of the supporting material both within the EEA (other reports, ClimateADAPT…) and in negotiations with other bodies.

 Table 7.1 Illustrative overview of example formats as explored in this scoping report.
 Blue = hard copy; brown = web-based.
-‘S’ Shortened EEA CCIV(A) report; ‘P’ = Policy Orientated Summary Report
+‘S’ Shortened EEA CCIV(A) report; ‘P’ = Policy Orientated Summary Report.